amusecode/TRES/README.md

         | is_donor, stellar_type, mass, spin_angular_frequency, radius, core mass
         | is_donor, stellar_type, mass, spin_angular_frequency, radius, core mass
 ```

+For option 0:
+One line is printed for every snapshot with the parameters in the same order as above.
+The units are Solar Mass, Solar radius, Myr.

 The stellar types in TRES follow the standard terminology of AMUSE:
 ```